ybbekele/OpenLANE-Sky130-Workshop/README.md

     <img src="https://github.com/ybbekele/OpenLANE-Sky130-Workshop/blob/main/Images/ngspice%20plot%20for%20inverter.png" alt="Logo" width="400" height="300">
     </a>
 <br />
-Using this plot, we tried to characterize the inverter circuit that we designed for various characterization parameters such as rise and fall transitions, rise and fall delays.
+Using this plot, we tried to characterize the inverter circuit that we designed for various characterization parameters such as rise and fall transitions, rise and fall delays. <br />

+PART II <br />
+The second part of the lab exercise deals with Magic tool and how to handle DRC rules as pertained to Sky130 technology.